2023: Voters from 270 polling units may not vote in Niger - New Telegraph

-The Independent National Electoral Commission (INEC) in Niger State, on Monday revealed that eligible voters from 270 polling units have been completely displaced from their homes and may not be able to exercise their franchise in the next generation elections.
+The Independent National Electoral Commission (INEC) in Niger State, yesterday revealed that eligible voters from 270 polling units have been completely displaced from their homes and may not be able to exercise their franchise in the next generation elections.

 He said the highest of ‘no go areas’ due to insecurity were in Shiroro and parts of Munya Local Government Areas.